microsoft/TypeScript-Handbook/pages/tutorials/React.md

 We also created a type (`EnthusiasmAction`) to describe cases where an action could be an increment or a decrement.
 Finally, we made two functions that actually manufacture the actions.

-There's some clear boilerplate here, so you should feel free to look into libraries like [redux-actions](https://www.npmjs.com/package/redux-actions) once you've got the hang of things.
+There's clearly boilerplate here, so you should feel free to look into libraries like [redux-actions](https://www.npmjs.com/package/redux-actions) once you've got the hang of things.

 ## Adding a reducer